Maratha Empire: Administration

 With the notable exception of the priestly Panditrao and the judicial Nyayadisha, the other pradhans held full-time military commands and their deputies performed their civil duties in their stead.
-In the later era of the Maratha Empire, these deputies and their staff constituted the core of the Peshwa's bureaucracy.
+In the later era of the Maratha Confederacy, these deputies and their staff constituted the core of the Peshwa's bureaucracy.

 The Peshwa was the titular equivalent of a modern Prime Minister.
-Shivaji created the Peshwa designation in order to more effectively delegate administrative duties during the growth of the Maratha Empire.
-Prior to 1749, Peshwas held office for 8–9 years and controlled the Maratha Army.
+Shivaji created the Peshwa designation in order to more effectively delegate administrative duties during the growth of the Maratha Kingdom.
+Prior to 1749, the Peshwas held office for 8–9 years and controlled the Maratha Army.
 They later became the de facto hereditary administrators of the Maratha Empire from 1749 till its end in 1818.

 Under the administration of the Peshwas and with the support of several key generals and diplomats (listed below), the Maratha Empire reached its zenith, ruling most of the Indian subcontinent.
 It was also under the Peshwas that the Maratha Empire came to its end through its formal annexation into the British Empire by the British East India Company in 1818.

-The Marathas used a secular policy of administration and allowed complete freedom of religion.

 Shivaji was an able administrator who established a government that included modern concepts such as cabinet, foreign policy and internal intelligence.
 He established an effective civil and military administration.
 He believed that there was a close bond between the state and the citizens.
 He is remembered as a just and welfare-minded king.
 Cosme da Guarda says of him that:

-The Marathas carried out a number of sea raids, such as plundering Mughal Naval ships and European trading vessels.
+The Marathas carried out many sea raids, such as plundering Mughal Naval ships and European trading vessels.
 European traders described these attacks as piracy, but the Marathas viewed them as legitimate targets because they were trading with, and thus financially supporting, their Mughal and Bijapur enemies.
 After the representatives of various European powers signed agreements with Shivaji or his successors, the threat of plundering or raids against Europeans began to reduce.